apache/arrow/docs/source/python/getstarted.rst

     days = pa.array([1, 12, 17, 23, 28], type=pa.int8())

-multiple arrays can be combined in tables to form the columns in tabular data according to a provided schema
+Multiple arrays can be combined in tables to form the columns in tabular data according to a provided schema

 .. ipython:: python